gniquyij/gniquyij.github.io/en/about.md

 <img src="./../avatar.png" style="width: 400px; height: 400px"/>

-Hi!
-This is Yuqing |ju tsɪŋ| and welcome to my channel.
+Welcome!
+This is Yuqing |ju tsɪŋ|.

-- I've been playing a QA/Devops role in a startup for the moment - the highlight of the work is my code does resolve real problems.
+- I've been playing a QA/Devops role in a startup - the highlight is my code does resolve real problems.
-- Before this I tried to be a counselor/marketing researcher/data analyst/account manager/project manager -- more aware of what I am interested in, and how little I know.
+- Before this I tried to be a counselor/marketing researcher/data analyst/account manager/project manager - aware of my interests, and how little I know.
-- Studied Applied Psychology in the university - an accident I would say but not that bad journey.
+- Studied Applied Psychology in the university - learnt nothing.
 - Born and raised up in Shanghai, China.

-Enjoy solving problems, especially the ones which I have never tried before.
+Enjoy solving problems, especially the ones never tried before.
+Enjoy making stuffs, though most of the time I am the only user.

 Prefer micro than macro.